-The Ministry of Education has recently announced its intent to strengthen curriculum ties so students continue to learn about B.C.'s rich cultural history, and more specifically, Black history.
+In 2020, the Ministry of Education announced its intent to strengthen curriculum ties so students continue to learn about B.C.'s rich cultural history, and more specifically, Black history.
 Through its Keep Learning website, the provincial government has compiled resources to support families talk to their children about race, tolerance and inclusion.

 As partners in your child's learning, having these conversations can also help your child develop their social awareness and responsibility, which is one of the core competencies in B.C.'s curriculum.

 Raising an ally: How to talk to your child about the death of George Floyd, anti-Black racism: Global News article on why it is important for Canadian parents/caregivers to talk to their children about racism, especially white parents.
 Includes related links and videos.

 How to talk to kids about racism: An age-by-age guide: Today's Parent article on appropriate discussions for different ages from infancy to teens.

 How to Teach Racial Acceptance: Parents Canada article on ways to respond to racism at home and at school.

 Kids Learn about Race Younger Than You Think.
 Talk to Them Before That: HuffPost Canada article on talking to your child and why it's important.
 Includes relevant links.

 How to talk to kids about race and racism: From the Adoptive Families Association of B.C., a parent reflects on how children notice differences and offers suggestions for developing a home environment that values diversity.

 Talking to kids about hate in media: Media Smarts article and tip sheet on how to help children deal with news stories on hate crimes.